Famed Tiffany jewelry designer Elsa Peretti dead at age 80

 “Her inspiration was often drawn from everyday items — a bean, a bone, an apple could be transformed into cufflinks, bracelets, vases or lighters,” the family statement said.
 “Scorpions and snakes were turned into appealing necklaces and rings, often in silver, which was one of her preferred materials.
 She herself stated that ‘There is no new design, because good lines and shapes are timeless.’”

-Of Peretti’s designs, Liza Minnelli told the Vanity Fair in 2014: “Everything was so sensual so sexy.
+Of Peretti’s designs, Liza Minnelli told Vanity Fair in 2014: “Everything was so sensual, so sexy.
 I just loved it.
 It was different from anything I’d ever seen.”

 Peretti’s more than three dozen collections for Tiffany established her in luxury, but she also understood the need for budget flexibility among consumers.
 She was behind Tiffany’s Diamonds by the Yard line that began in 1974, based on the idea of spreading out the stones on a simple chain and offering them at a range of price points.
-Today, the line ranges from $325 to $75,000.
+Today, the line goes for $325 to $75,000.

 “You need to be able to go out on the street with your jewelry,” she told the Journal.
 “Women can’t go around wearing $1 million.”